gdos/TerminalApps/README.md

 ===============================================================
 ## Running:
 Your terminal must accept the "clear" command, and must be 50 chars wide by 20 lines (57x35 for pacman).
 Simply type the executable name to begin.

+For example, on OSX, you would open a terminal, and cd to the install directory and type:

+./bin/osx/tsok

+to run the Sokoban game.

 ===============================================================
 ## Legal Mumbo Jumbo:

 TerminalApps is covered by the GNU GPL v3 as indicated in the sources:

- Copyright (C) 2016  <fastrgv@gmail.com>
+ Copyright (C) 2017  <fastrgv@gmail.com>

  This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by